flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Go to ``http://flytpod:9090/flytconsole`` on your web browser to launch FlytConsole.

-.. important:: In case the above url does not work replace 'flytpod' with flytpod's IP address.
+.. important:: In case the above URL does not work replace 'flytpod' with FlytPOD's IP address.

 ..
 The various components included in FlytConsole are as follows: